akexorcist/InstantDialog/README.md

 # Instant Dialog
-[Android] [Android] Because I'm so boring about the Android dialog's boilerplate code
+[Android] Because I'm so boring about the Android dialog's boilerplate code